meganhepner/redux-tap-room/README.md

-# <h1 align = "center"> Tap Room
+# <h1 align = "center"> Redux Tap Room

-## <h3 align = "center"> Intro To React
+## <h3 align = "center"> Intro To React & Redux

 ## <h2 align = "center"> About

 <p align = "center"> This is an application for a tap room.
 The user can view a list of the kegs available in the tap room, add new kegs, and track the amount avaiable in each keg as pints are sold.
-One page React app.
+One page React app with Redux.

 ## **✅REQUIREMENTS**
 * Install [Git v2.62.2+](https://git-scm.com/downloads/)